DreissenZulu/MongoDB-Fitness-Tracker/README.md

 3. Get user input about whether they want to create a new workout, or continue an existing one
 4. After choosing a workout, allow users to add new exercises to the workout
 5. Save the workout and the exercises to the database

+## Challenges
+The biggest challenge was familiarizing myself with the MongoDB and Mongoose methods and functions.
+I had a lot of difficulty understanding how to use MongoDB's version of the ID, and I struggled to find out how to search by ID as I couldn't find the right syntax.
+Console logging was a huge help in this assignment, allowing me to see exactly what was being passed through (if the program even gets that far).